MidwestAire/HeliPilot/README.md

 autopilots running a linux-based sub-system.
 Credit is given below to the ArduPilot project's resources, developers and maintainers.

+## Build the Code ##

+Please watch this video on building the code https://youtu.be/epF0bM6oUdk

 ## License ##

 The HeliPilot project is compliant with and licenced under the GNU General Public License, version 3.